The Cultural Codes Behind Retro Football Kits: From White Football Kits to Technical Masterpieces

 3. Three hidden differences: Museum exhibits vs. retail versions

-1. Seams: Hand-sewn (museum) vs. machine-sewn (sale).
+1. Seams: Hand-sewn (museum) vs. machine-sewn (for sale).

 3. Washing labels: Modern safety standards require different care instructions.